vlgiitr/academic-kickstart/content/authors/kaaira/_index.md

 ### Biography

 Exploring different domains of Computer Science and particularly interested in Deep Learning, specifically NLP, and backend development.
-Reading on finance and philosophy on the side as well.
+Reading finance and philosophy on the side as well.
 Also, a voracious reader with an insatiable hunger for classics.

 Visit my WebPage: https://kaairagupta.github.io/